 Local businesses need to pull in customers and clients that are geographically close to their business location.
 If your ads aren’t targeting an audience in the right location, you’re wasting money.

 A local business needs to be able to track its customers to help optimize ads.
 When a customer buys from you for the first time, they’re going to be more inclined to purchase from you again.
 Addressable geofencing’s conversion zone tracking will enable advertisers to retarget customers to influence them to come back.

 Chances are if you’re a local business, you already have a list of addresses from previous customers.
 So you might as well resell your brand to this same loyal group of customers — it’ll be your easiest sale anyway.

 All types of local brick and mortar businesses should be utilizing addressable geofencing strategies to get the best ROI from their ad campaigns.

 Whether it’s a plumbing business or a car dealership — reaching new local customers using addressable geofencing will increase sales and exposure.
-Many of these businesses already have a list of loyal customer addresses that they should retarget with special offers or followup appointments.
+Many of these businesses already have a list of loyal customer addresses they should retarget with special offers or follow-up appointments.